alvarogarcia7/blog_source/source/_posts/draft_the-importance-of-naming-things.md

 Explain in detail what lean on the compiler is; how it is done.

 How it is vs what it is => reference the GOOS (same theme)

+TODO add link to GOOS "the book of what, not how"